Twine app review

 There’s only one way to fund your Twine account, and that’s by linking your bank account, which is required during the application process.

-- Click Sign up in the top right corner.
+- From Twine’s website, click Sign up in the top right corner.

 - Enter your email address, create a password and click Next.